vistalab-technion/cs236781/_assignments/10-final-project.md

    Cite any other work as needed.

 2. Methods (25%).
-If implementing an existing paper, explain your ideas for modifications, additions or improvements to the algorithm/task/domain etc., as relevant.
-If working on a custom project, provide a detailed explanation of your approach.
+If implementing an existing paper, explain the original approach as well as your ideas for modifications, additions or improvements to the algorithm/task/domain etc., as relevant.
+   Otherwise, provide a detailed explanation of your approach.
    In both cases, explain the empirical and/or theoretical motivation for what you are doing.
    Finally, describe the data you will be using for evaluation.

 3. Implementation and experiments (20%).
    Describe the experiments performed and their configurations, what was